notfoundHeiCho/TechNest/README.md

 ## 🗒️Introduction:

 WellNest is a comprehensive health and wellness tracker dsigned to help users monitor their physical and mental well-being.
 It aslo provides tools for tracking daily activities, diet, sleep patterns, and more, promoting a balanced and healthy lifestyle.
+In another meaning, it is an app that helps users track their health and wellness habits.
+Such as sleep, water intake and meditation.
+Features might include reminders, progress tracking, and personalized tips.

 ## ✅ Features: